abr/abr.github.io/_services/lmu.md

 layout: service

 title: Upgrade from LSTMs
-tagline: Solve temporal problems more accurately and efficiently with LMUs
+tagline: Solve time series problems more accurately and efficiently with LMUs
 img: lmu.png
 pitch: >
-  Are you having trouble solving a temporal problem, or your LSTM solution isn't cutting it?
+  Are you having trouble solving a time series problem, or your LSTM solution isn't cutting it?
   Need to deploy in a situation with a low power budget?
   We'll help you apply LMUs to solve it better and more efficiently.